 Organizations will use CHESS, to the maximum extent possible, to purchase COTS software, desktops, and notebook computers and all other IT regardless of dollar value.
 If a requirement cannot be satisfied utilizing a CHESS contract, a Statement of Non-Availability may be granted allowing the purchaser to acquire COTS software and/or hardware from GSA or another approved source.

-All desktops and notebooks shall be purchased during one of the CB ordering periods that occur twice annually (Jan/Mar and Jun/Sep).
-Desktop and notebook requirements may be fulfilled outside of a CB period only if one of the CB Exception Criteria listed below apply.
+All desktops and notebooks shall be purchased during one of the CB ordering periods that occur three times annually (Oct/Jan, Feb/May, and Jun/Sep).
 CB exception memos are prepared by the requiring activity and are approved by an 06 or GS/15 (or equivalent) within the requiring activity.
 A request for a blanket exception for the CB for an entire organization may only be approved by the Army CIO/G-6.

 CB Exception Criteria

 Exception memos are only required when purchasing a notebook/desktop outside of Consolidated Buy.
-Mission Critical Requirements - Items that are required in a time frame that cannot be satisfied by the next regularly scheduled CB period.
 Non-CB Configuration Requirements - Required desktop or notebook configurations and/or capabilities differ substantially from the CB designated configurations and cannot be satisfied by the inclusion of upgrades and/or peripherals offered on the CB.
 Mandatory OCONUS host-country agreement requires items not available through the CB.

 Prepare a CB Exception Memo following the guidelines below: